dotnet/AspNetCore.Docs/aspnetcore/web-api/http-repl.md

 ---

-## Test the API service
+## Test the web API

-To test the API service, issue one of the following [HTTP requests](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#74-supported-methods):
+To test a web API, issue one of the following [HTTP requests](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#74-supported-methods):

 * [GET](#http-get-requests)
 * [POST](#http-post-requests)